 I am sure this is just a tip of what we can do with a SIM-less phone in the future because wireless Internet service providers (WISP) that allow subscribers to connect to their hotspots (access points) using a Wi-Fi, are springing up worldwide and countries are collaborating with companies like Googles and Facebook to connect large geographical areas to the internet through Wi-Fi.

 The fact that Network towers (Base Transceiver Station) responsible for carrying radio communications for GSM between the network and the mobile phone are also used for transmitting 3G/4G LTE/5G Internet signals mobile service providers can easily switch to focusing on data services alone using Wi-Fi technology to complement their internet services.

 User Identification Issues

-Presently, the phone’s connection to the internet was not SIM-less because it indirectly accesses the GSM network and then the internet through a device that uses a SIM.
-Another reason why phone call with a SIM-less phone is not entirely sim-less is that the most popular VoIP platforms, especially such as WhatsApp and Telegram accounts, are tied to SIM card, meaning every user must have an International Mobile Subscriber Identity (IMSI) – SIM/phone number to be able to use the platforms.
+Presently, the phone’s connection to the internet is not SIM-less because it indirectly accesses the GSM network and then the internet through a device that uses a SIM.
+Another reason why phone call with a SIM-less phone is not entirely sim-less is that the most popular VoIP platforms, such as WhatsApp and Telegram have their accounts tied to SIM cards, meaning every user must have an International Mobile Subscriber Identity (IMSI) – SIM/phone number to be able to use the platforms.